d-hoffi/RaspiBolt/c-lightning.md

 ## Run c-lightning

 As "admin" user, we first add him to "cl" group to give him read-only access to certain files.
-Than start c-lightning manually to check if everything works fine.
+Than start a new "cl" user session and start c-lightning manually to check if everything works fine.

 ```sh
 $ sudo adduser admin cl